 - They can’t call you at all if you asked them in writing to stop, or if you’ve hired an attorney.

-What to do If You're Being Harrassed by a Debt Collector
+What to do If You're Being Harrassed by an Aggressive Debt Collector

 If you’re being harassed by a debt collector in these ways, you do have options available to you to fight back and eliminate that bad behavior.
 Check these out: